What Does it Take to Become a Good Drummer?

 Create a Practice Area – Create a practice area in your home and make it official.
 Keep it sacred.
 Tell everyone not to disturb it.
 Early on, I converted my home office into my drum sanctuary and teaching studio.
 Everywhere you look there is something drum or music related.

-Although this blog is not intended to provide drum instructions (you can sign up for private instructions through my website at http://musiccollectiveonline.com), it is intended to help set you on the correct path to the proper mindset.
+Although this blog is not intended to provide drum instructions, you can sign up for private instructions through my website here or contact me via email.
+This blog is intended to help set you on the correct path to the proper mindset.

 Drum books and instructional material– Build your library of instructional drum books and material.
 There are literally hundreds (maybe thousands) of books and DVDs to chose from.
-But every library should include:
+But every library should include some of these basics:

 - Stick Control for the Snare Drummer by George Lawrence Stone